 And he ȝarrande hym ȝelde, and ȝedoun þe water

 ful tyt (ll.
 1581–96).

-The lord rides up, dismounts, wades into the stream, with his sword, and stabs the boar, in the chest and through the heart with his sword (thus providing a porcine instance of the Celtic motif of death at the ford).
+The lord rides up, dismounts, wades into the stream, and stabs the boar with his sword, in the chest and through the heart (thus providing a porcine instance of the Celtic motif of death at the ford).